zsoltgyulai94/doc/doc/_doc-guide/README.md

 - assets \
   - js \
     - custom \
-      To stay organized, please keep our custom scripts in the `js/custom` folder.
+      To stay organized, please keep our custom scripts in the `js/custom` folder. \

+- doc \

 ### Files